GUDHI/gudhi-devel/.github/for_maintainers/tests_strategy.md

 * tests (C++)
 * utils (C++)
 * doxygen (C++ documentation that is available in the artefacts)
-* python (including documentation and code coverage that are available in the artefacts)
-* python_tests_with_network (includes previous python with WITH_GUDHI_REMOTE_TEST option enabled which adds datasets fetching test)
+* python (including documentation and code coverage that are available in the artefacts; here the WITH_GUDHI_REMOTE_TEST option is enabled which adds datasets fetching test)

 (cf. `.circleci/config.yml`)